 Best Things To Do in Guanajuato?

 Those are all of our favorite things to do in Guanajuato.
-If you go or if you’ve been, please let us know in the comments what some of your favorite things to do are.
-Also, don’t hesitate to comment with any questions if you’re planning a trip there.
+If you go or if you’ve been, please let us know in the comments what some of your favorite things to do in Guanajuato are.
+Also, don’t hesitate to comment with any questions you may have if planning a trip to Guanajuato, Mexico.

-Guanajuato is such a fun city to explore and roam around!
+Guanajuato is such a fun city to roam around!
 We hope you think so too.
-Happy travels!